minjintiger/HomeLab1-Recon-and-Traffic-analysis/README.md

 - No SYN/ACK packets appear because no services are running
 - ICMP Echo traffic confirms host availability
 - No application-layer data (SSH/HTTP) appears because no TCP handshake succeeded
-- This produces a clean dataset to evaluate IDS behavior in Lab 2

 ---